-New York and Arizona have one additional step, requiring you publish notice of your LLC’s formation in a local newspaper.
+New York and Arizona have this additional step.
+You are required to publish notice of your LLC’s formation in a local newspaper.
 In some cases, you will also need to provide proof that you have done this in order to complete your LLC formation.

 Here are additional steps for maintaining your LLC:

-Technically, no state legally requires you to have an LLC operating agreement is far more detailed than your articles of organization and provides the organizational and structural blueprint for your new LLC and should be considered a vital step in the formation process.
+Even though it’s not required by any state, an LLC operating agreement is far more detailed than your articles of organization and provides the organizational and structural blueprint for your new LLC and should be considered a vital step in the formation process.

 Your operating agreement will contain information about the rights and responsibilities of each business owner, the amount of money or assets each owner has contributed, and voting and buy-out procedures.

-Your operating agreement is a legal contract that you’re obligated to follow, so it’s best to have the help of a lawyer in drafting it.
-If you don’t have the budget for a lawyer, you can also use a service like Rocket Lawyer, which will walk you through a series of questions to customize an LLC operating agreement for your company.
+An operating agreement is a legal contract that you’re obligated to follow, so it’s best to have the help of a lawyer in drafting it.
+If you don’t have the budget for a lawyer, you can also use an online service like Rocket Lawyer.
 Distribute a copy of your LLC operating agreement to each owner, and store the original along with your certificate of formation and other official papers.

 All multi-member LLCs and LLCs with employees need an employer identification number (EIN) for federal tax filing purposes.
 Only single-member LLCs with no employees that are taxed as disregarded entities are okay without an EIN.
 Applying for an EIN is free and takes just moments on the IRS’s website.